nuxeo/nuxeo/README.md

 ## Limitations

+- The 5.8 version does not support default H2 database.

 - Only supports a single repository.

 - ACL filtering works fine only on simplified ACL.
 We don't support